 On his first day of work he said to an old-timer, “If this pole starts to fall, I’m running like heck!”
 The old-timer replied, “Nope, you don’t want to do that.
 You don’t know which way to run and you’ll be crushed.
 If that pole starts to fall, you want to go right up to it.
 You want to get real close and put your hands on the pole.
 It’s the only safe place to be.”

-Grief can feel like a falling telephone pole: uncontrollable, unstoppable, and destructive.
-If you run from it, it will crush you.
+The grieving process can feel like a falling telephone pole: uncontrollable, unstoppable, and destructive.
+If you run from grief, it will crush you.
 But if you move in close and allow it to flow through you, you’ll disarm it.
 This seems like an odd or contradictory way to get through the holidays when you’re grieving, but it’s effective.
 It’s powerful because feeling and expressing your pain will release its power and weaken its intensity.

-When I heard the news I thought I would die, too.
+When I learned that my grandma died I thought I would die, too.
 My heart was shattered, my spirit crushed.
 All I wanted do was sleep and escape from everything.
 My life, work, friends and family kept marching right along…yet everything was different.
 Death is surreal and confusing.

-It’s normal to experience “grief setbacks” when you’re mourning any type of loss or disappointment.
-You never get over the pain, but it does lighten.
-The grief setbacks come less often and are less overwhelming.
+In 5 Simple Ways to Cope With Scary, Overwhelming Grief I offer tips for coping with terrifying “grief setbacks.”
+The grief setbacks will appear less often and are less overwhelming.
 The key to getting through the waves of grief — especially through the holiday season — is to expect them.
 Prepare for random, unanticipated, overwhelming bouts of sadness.
 Give yourself permission to take a break from the activity.
 Remember that grieving is part of your holidays now.
 Accepting this will help you get through the season.

 The more you learn about the stages or cycle of grief, the more normal you’ll feel.
 The more you connect with others, the more support you’ll have.
 One of the healthiest ways to get through the holidays is to lean on people who know what it’s like to have loved and lost.